eic/delphes_EIC/docs/index.rst

 EIC Yellow-Report Detector Models
 ====

-The current model we recommend is ```delphes_card_allsilicon_3T.tcl```, which is based on detector studies from the EIC Yellow Report (https://arxiv.org/abs/2103.05419).
-This model incorporates all-silicon tracking, and EMCAL and HCAL.
+The current model we recommend is ```delphes_card_allsilicon_3T.tcl```.
+Is is based on detector studies from the EIC Yellow Report (https://arxiv.org/abs/2103.05419).
+This model incorporates all-silicon tracking, as well as an EMCAL and HCAL.
 PID system responses are provided by efficiency maps based on EIC PID code (https://gitlab.com/preghenella/pid/).

 - Magnetic field: 1.5 T or 3.0 T
 - Solenoid length: 2.0 m